-In addition to the lost fluids from food, part of the reason for increased risk of dehydration is a surprising link between carbohydrates and hydration.
-Carbohydrates are stored in your body as glycogen and attached to that glycogen is water.
-For each gram of stored glycogen, about 3 grams of water are stored with it.
+A surprising link between carbohydrates and water storage also comes into play during a fast.
+Your body stores carbohydrates as glycogen, and that glycogen is attached to water.
+For each gram of glycogen, your body stores about 3 grams of water.
 This is one of the reasons why you tend to lose weight so quickly when you cut carbs — some of it is water weight, says dietitian Jaime Mass, RD.
 It’s also why people often seem to gain weight back so fast when they begin to reefed.

 Estimating your fluid needs